SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 "Absolutely, darling."

-She gives me the third note and I once again scan it.
+She gives me the third note from her bag and I once again scan it.

 > Dear Applejack,
 >